The M.B.A. Curriculum

 A student is required to remediate failing grades in all core courses to graduate from the program.

-If any circumstances will cause a student to miss more than two weeks of classes within a single term, the student will be directed to take a leave of absence for the term.
+If any circumstance will cause a student to miss more than two weeks of classes within a single term, the student will be directed to take a leave of absence for the term.
 Students facing a situation that may result in missing more than two weeks of classes should contact the assistant dean.
 See the chapter General Information for more information on Leaves of Absence.

 Using cell phones, browsing the Internet, or reading e-mail during class distracts the instructor and classmates and interrupts the learning experience.
 Cell phones and other electronic devices are to be turned off during class.
 Laptops and tablets are not to be used in the classroom unless explicitly permitted by the instructor.